DavidMorano/rightcore/postnote/README.txt

 POSTNOTE

 This program is similar to the 'rbbpost' program but instead posts a note to a newsgroup that is really a MSGS spool directory.
 This program allows MSGS spool directories to be treated almost like BBNEWS newsgroup directories.
 The MSGS program is actually used to post the note.

-Synopsis :
+Synopsis:
 $ postnote newsgroup < input.msg

-Example :
+Example:
 $ postnote msgs.rc < test.msg

-Dave Morano
-98/07/01